guprobr/WakkaQt/readme.md

 # WakkaQt - Karaoke App

 WakkaQt is a karaoke application built with C++ and Qt6, designed to record vocals over a video/audio track and mix them into a rendered file.
 This app features webcam recording, YouTube video downloading, real-time sound visualization, and post-recording video rendering with FFmpeg.
 It automatically does some masterization on the vocal tracks.
-It uses Gareus AutoTune X42 LV2 plugin for smoothing the results.
+It also uses an AutoTuner LADSPA plugin for smoothing the results, with pitch shift/correction and formant preservation.

 ## Features